Disentangling Tabular Data Towards Better One-Class Anomaly Detection: Introduction

 In this paper, we presume that attributes related to others in normal tabular data can be split into two\footnote{It can be multiple subsets.
 However, our empirical results indicate using two subsets is the best.} non-overlapping and correlated subsets, termed as \textit{CorrSets}, to ensure the distillation of the intrinsic correlation among attributes from normal instances.
 Building on this premise, this paper validates that disentangling those CorrSets from normal samples for reconstruction promotes the learning of normal samples' inside correlations.
 Specifically, the sufficiently disentangled CorrSets are used to restore the whole original data individually, in which processes of the correlation inside normal data would be well captured by the model.
 Compared to MCM~\cite{yin2024mcm}, which may generate ineffective masks, this approach guarantees that the model reconstructs the original data with partial attributes, thus strengthening its ability to extract the correlation within normal samples and yielding improvements in anomaly detection.

 Motivated by the aforementioned assumption, we propose a novel paradigm named Disent-AD, which efficiently disentangles CorrSets from normal tabular data and adequately captures the intrinsic correlation.
 For practical implementation, a two-head self-attention module is utilized to implicitly extract two distinct subsets in latent space.
 The attention maps depict the attributes of interest to the network.
 By learning two independent attention maps, the two attention heads focus on different regions of tabular data, enabling the implicit extraction of distinct attribute subsets.
 As shown in Figure~\ref{fig:banner}(b), darker regions in attention maps indicate greater weights.
 Evidently, the attention module successfully concentrates on two non-overlapping attribute subsets.
 To ensure that disentangled subsets are correlated, a reconstruction task is performed to restore the original data by utilizing subset features extracted from either of the two attention heads.
-We train the attention module with the reconstruction task in an end-to-end fashion.
+Importantly, this reconstruction process is strategically employed to detect anomalies rather than aiming for a complete restoration of the original data.
 During testing, samples with high reconstruction errors are detected as anomalies.

 Our contributions can be summarized as follows: \begin{itemize} \item To our knowledge, this is one pioneering work that leverages the concept of disentanglement to enhance the efficiency of tabular one-class anomaly detection. \item We propose a novel paradigm that learns the intrinsic correlation by disentangling two distinct and correlated attribute subsets from normal tabular data. \item Extensive experiments conducted on 20 tabular datasets demonstrate the superiority of our method to state-of-the-art methods, with an average improvement of 6.1\% and 2.1\% in the AUC-PR and AUC-ROC, respectively. \end{itemize}